webrecorder/browsertrix/docs/user-guide/index.md

 ### Open Registration

 If the server has enabled signups and you have been given a registration link, enter your email address, password, and name to create a new account.
 Your account will be added to the server's default organization.

+!!! info "At this time, the name field is not yet editable."

 ---